Link copied!

 Direct legal support and technical assistance for local government officials.

-Since 2017, PRP has worked with local government officials to help them leverage their power and legal tools to advance civil rights.
-Here are a few examples of our work.
+Since launching the Civil Rights Hub in 2025, we’ve worked with local government officials to help them leverage their power and legal tools to advance civil rights.
+Here’s what that’s looked like:

 Donate to support civil rights